-When you are off-campus and click on a link that requires authentication, you will be prompted automatically for your Amherst username and password.
-(This is why you want to start from the library's list of databases; if you go directly to jstor.org, for example, it won't know to prompt for authentication.)
+When you're off-campus and click on a link that requires authentication, you'll be prompted automatically for your Amherst username and password.
+(This is why you should start from the library's list of databases; if you go directly to jstor.org, for example, it won't know to prompt for authentication.)

 Who can access library resources from off-campus?

 Off-campus access is available to all current Amherst College students, faculty, and staff, plus Five-College students currently enrolled in courses at Amherst.

 What about Table of Content alerts or RSS feeds?

 Some vendors add our proxy server prefix which enables off-campus linking to alerts, and some do not.
 If the links you're provided with don't start with http://amherst.idm.oclc.org/login?url=, they won't work from off-campus.
 You can copy and paste this prefix to the start of each link manually to allow links to work from off-campus.